mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### PizzaDecorator

-An abstract decorator class which maintains a reference to a component class and forwards requests to it.
+An abstract decorator class that maintains a reference to a component class and forwards requests to it.

 ```
 abstract class PizzaDecorator implements Pizza {